VenRaaS/Horae/README.md

 For now, you could handle the event-driven task via [Cloud Functions](https://cloud.google.com/functions/) elegantly.
 If you still want to control event message more precisely, eg. discared redundant events, welcome to take a look at the content below.

+### Before you begin
-Please check the following materials for more detail.
+Please check the following materials for preliminary knowledge.
 * [Pub/Sub concepts and message flow](https://cloud.google.com/pubsub/docs/overview#concepts)
 * [Subscriber overview](https://cloud.google.com/pubsub/docs/subscriber)